 In the state of Louisiana, the statute of limitations for most personal injury claims is one year from the date when the injury occurred or from the date when the injury should have been reasonably discovered.
 Although there are certain exceptions to this rule, most of them do not apply to car accident cases.
 If you decide to file a lawsuit after the statute of limitations has expired, the court will most likely dismiss your case.

 The answer to this question depends on the specific facts of your case.
 Calculating personal injury damages can be complicated – especially if you intend to pursue compensation for exemplary damages or pain and suffering.
-An auto accident lawyer from Laborde Earles Law Firm can evaluate your case, gather evidence to prove the value of your damages, and help you fight for the maximum compensation.
+An auto accident lawyer from Laborde Earles Injury Lawyers can evaluate your case, gather evidence to prove the value of your damages, and help you fight for the maximum compensation.

 It depends on the specific facts of your case.
 Your attorney may rely on the following evidence to prove negligence, liability, and the value of your damages:

-If you or someone you love was injured by a negligent driver, contact Laborde Earles Law Firm.
+If you or someone you love was injured by a negligent driver, contact Laborde Earles Injury Lawyers.
 A Baton Rouge personal injury lawyer will handle the legal aspects of your claim so you can focus on recovering from your injuries.

 Call 800-522-6733 today to schedule a free consultation.